tobycm/code-server-instance-manager-nginx/README.md

 `VSCODE_DOMAIN`: domain that point to nginx in order to route requests (can leave this blank atm)

+`EXPIRE_TIME`: minutes after code-server expired to shutdown

-### Step 6: Acquire Google OAuth2 client secret on Google Cloud Dashboard and save it in here as `client_secret.json`
+### Step 6: Acquire GitHub OAuth2 client ID and secret

+After you have acquired these sacred objects please put them in the following order (in `.env`):

+`GITHUB_CLIENT_ID`: GitHub client ID

+`GITHUB_CLIENT_SECRET`: GitHub client secret

+### Step outside and enjoy the sunlight view

+You can set `DEBUG` to true if you want Popen's logs to output to stdout

 ### Step 7: Watch [this](youtube.com/watch?v=dQw4w9WgXcQ)